-- Level 1 includes quoted prices in active markets.
-The Company bases the fair value of money market funds on Level 1 inputs. - Level 2 includes significant observable inputs, such as quoted prices for identical or similar investments, or other inputs that are observable and can be corroborated by observable market data for similar securities.
+- Level 1 includes quoted prices in active markets. - Level 2 includes significant observable inputs, such as quoted prices for identical or similar securities, or other inputs that are observable and can be corroborated by observable market data for similar securities.
 The Company uses market pricing and other observable market inputs obtained from third-party providers.
 It uses the bid price to establish fair value where a bid price is available.
-The Company bases the fair value of its certificates of deposit, if any, on Level 2 inputs. - Level 3 includes unobservable inputs that are supported by little or no market activity.
-The Company does not have any investments where the fair value is based on Level 3 inputs.
+The Company does not have any financial instruments where the fair value is based on Level 2 inputs. - Level 3 includes unobservable inputs that are supported by little or no market activity.
+The Company does not have any financial instruments where the fair value is based on Level 3 inputs.

 If a financial instrument uses inputs that fall in different levels of the hierarchy, the instrument will be categorized based upon the lowest level of input that is significant to the fair value calculation.
-A certificate of deposit totaling \$13.0 million at December 31, 2019 was included within cash equivalents as a Level 2 input.
-The fair value of the remainder of cash and cash equivalents, including money market accounts, was based on Level 1 inputs at December 31, 2020 and 2019.
+The fair value of cash and cash equivalents was based on Level 1 inputs at December 31, 2021 and 2020.